Bud Vases

 Some time later this rather innocuous little vase became the first of many, and the start of a fascination for the many variations of these vases..... or maybe I should call it an obsession!

-So far I have been unable to find any reference to these vases in any glass collectors book and very few in my collection still have a paper label attached.
+So far (Feb 2003) I have been unable to find any reference to these vases in any glass collectors book and few in my collection still have a label attached.
 Somehow this has made me even more determined to find out more about them.
-Whilst I realise that these were and still are inexpensive pieces, made I believe, in the 1960's, I think it a shame that no-one thinks them even worth mentioning.
+Whilst I realise that these were and still are inexpensive pieces, made I believe, mostly in the 1960's, although some are still in production today, I think it a shame that no-one thinks them even worth mentioning.
 Hence my simple website...in the hope that someone out there has a similar fascination for them.

 Observations